8.8 anti-wrap bar idea, opinions?

 When you have a CV shaft, an 8.8, and are SOA, the nose of the case is about the same height as the top of the diff cover.
 There is also a very thick nose vane on an 8.8 with holes in it (for a shock based anti-wrap as I recall).
 I have always preferred a right side anti-wrap because of the way the power forces work, so I came up with this idea.

 Rather than the normal 'weld a vertical bracket to the tube and use a triangle bar' setup, I was thinking of using a straight bar/beam and a bolt on setup.
 A back bushing would be held in position by a robust diff guard, and a more forward bushing held in place bolted to that diff case vane and those holes.
 The far front would be a typical shackle style attach.
 A mini-mod to my exhaust would allow the room needed on the right side of the drive shaft.
 Any opinions on this working or not?

-Member and Web guy: New Mexico 4 Wheelers My Truck Page on NM4W Site
+Web Admin for New Mexico 4 Wheelers My Truck Page on NM4W Site